“Opportunity School District” also denounced by board

 A five-year-old girl who was bitten on the face, cheek and neck by a dog her family had just adopted from the county animal shelter is “doing well” her father said Thursday morning.

 John Ellison, of Hobson Road, said his daughter was bitten by the dog 45 minutes after bringing him home from the shelter Tuesday, Oct.
 11th.
 The girl was released from Scottish Rite Thursday morning.

-See full story in this week's online and print editions.
+See full story in this week's print or online edition.

-See full story in this week's print or online editions.
+See this week's print or online edition for full story.

 Planning commission approves unusual Highway business to residential request

 The property in red has been recommended to be rezoned to residential by the planning commission.

 Planning and Development Director Richard Osborne got an assignment Monday that is very appropriate with Halloween approaching – research pet cemetery rules.